suixinsuo/olympus-protocol/docs/Using Components.md

 a) getTokens is returning `[tokens[], balances[]]` so we keep the balances only.
 While rates are returning `Array<[basePrice, slippagePrice]>` so we get the slippage rate only.
-b) we sell tokens half by half (otherwise next sell have nothing to sell).
+b) We sell the tokens half by half (otherwise the next sell transaction does not have any tokens to sell).
 The first time, it will work, as the last operation was more than 1 second ago.
 Second sell token will revert.

-We can complicate more the test cases, add more checks, or create the last scenario to withdraw and close this newly created fund.
+To continue we this, we can make the test cases more complicated, add more assert statements, or create the last scenarios for the withdraw and close features.

-You can also try to check the value of stepProvider (timeInterval and unlock time), using `lockProvider` and checking the value of his public mapping attribute.
+You can also try to check the value in lockerProvider (timeInterval and unlock time).
+In the initialization we have set the variable `lockerProvider = await LockerProvider.deployed();` that will allow you to query directly the public mapping attributes of the provider.

 4. Migrations

 In the file `/migrations/2_deploy_contracts.js` we can find the scrip which is running the contracts into the blockchain.
-a) It deploys and config all required contracts each test run (which takes time).
+a) It deploys and configures all required contracts each test run (which takes time).
-b) It can be run with the proper private key into Kovan or main net, where it will deploy also the contracts.
-You can check `package.json` `testKovan` option.
+b) It can be run with a valid private key onto any configured network.
+You can check the command we created npm run `testKovan` in `package.json`.

-In our case, test cases, it takes a long time to deploy all contracts which more are not required in our test.
-In order to optimize it, we have created the concept of the suit, one attribute that will allow us to select which kind of contracts we want to deploy.
+In our case, it takes a long time to deploy all contracts, many of which are most of the time not required for a specific test case.
+In order to optimize it, we have created the suite concept, one attribute that will allow us to select which kind of contracts we want to deploy.
 You can find it at the end of the migrations file

 ```javascript